 Is there a better alternative?

 If you’re looking for a budget-friendly 15.6-inch notebook that doesn’t ask you to compromise, then the Acer Aspire E 15 might be the right ticket.
-It’s only Check on Amazon at Amazon for a Core i5-8250U, 8GB of RAM, a 256GB SATA SSD, and Acer includes a discrete Nvidia MX150 GPU that’s a right choice for most light gamers.
+It’s well priced for a Core i5-8250U, 8GB of RAM, a 256GB SATA SSD, and Acer includes a discrete Nvidia MX150 GPU that’s a right choice for most light gamers.
 Battery life is also excellent, but you have to put up with a larger and fairly heavier chassis.

 Another viable alternative is the Asus F510UA-AH51, coming in at around the same price for almost the same configuration as our review unit.
 It equips a 15.6-inch Full HD display, and so it’s sharper and offers better viewing angles.
 Its battery life is better when watching video, and it’s slightly a faster performer, and is nearly as modern looking and as svelte.